HazyResearch/hyena-dna/README.md

 - `dataset.ref_genome_path`  # path to a human ref genome file (the input sequences)
 - `dataset.ref_genome_version`  # the version of the ref genome (hg38 or hg19, we use hg38)
 - `dataset.data_path`  # path to the labels of the dataset

+  For paths to chromatin files, those will be the paths to the chromatin-profiles-hdf5.
+For the hg19 fa files, those can be in resources or found in your output directory with the chromatin profile.
+For genome version and experiment, this is for the hg19 experiment.

 ### Species Classification